FYDE-S2020/arduino-lab-1-neeley-pate/Report.md

 4. When lowering the frequency in procedure A, step 4, what is going wrong?
 Brainstorm some solutions.
 Dimmers exist in the real world.
 What is their solution?

+	the ratio between the on and off states becomes more inaccurate (less uniform, sometimes go smaller to larger to smaller)
+	ideas: operating at higher frequencies for more accuracy; having user-controlled switches that go down gradually and could stabilize at each level;
+		somehow having more control over the RMS voltage to ensure a more accurate estimate, and more accurate periods

 5. Why do you need to connect the logic analyzer ground to the ESP32 ground?